Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Proposed framework

-\paragraph{Neural network output} The output of the task network satisfies the equality constraints, while the output of the safe network satisfies both the equality and inequality constraints.
-Therefore, by construction, the parameter \( \alpha \) must be chosen such that the final output is projected onto the boundary of the inequality constraints along the segment connecting the outputs of the task and safe networks.
+\textbf{Neural network output} The output of the task network, \( f^{\mathrm{TN}}_\theta(x) \), is projected to satisfy the equality constraints, while the output of the safe network, \( f^{\mathrm{SN}}_\phi(x) \), is constructed to satisfy both equality and inequality constraints for all \( x \in \mathcal{X} \).
+We define the final network output as in \eqref{eq:conv_comb}.
+To ensure that the final output satisfies the inequality constraints, we compute the smallest value of \( \alpha_\psi(x) \in [0,1] \) such that

-Let \( s^{\rm TN}(x) \) and \( s^{\rm SN}(x) \) denote the predicted slack variables associated with the task and safe networks, respectively.
-To ensure feasibility with respect to the inequality constraints, \( \alpha \) must satisfy: